Minecraftian14/KIIT-B20-Programs-1/README.md

 keyboard
 Q.7)WAP to print all the ASCII values and their equivalent characters using a while loop.
 The ASCII values vary from 0 to 255.
-Q.8)WAP to find the octal equivalent of the entered number.
+Q.8)WAP to find the Octal equivalent of the entered number.
 ```
 ---